XiyuChenFAU/muscle/README.md

 ### For Windows:
 set environment variable name Qt5_DIR and value D:\path\to\qt5\msvc2017_64\lib\cmake\Qt5.
 Not set in the environmental path

-# Download and install ipopt
+# Download and install swig

 ## For mac
 brew install swig